connecting . two . worlds

 The prostep ivip PSI ECAD/MCAD Collaboration format was developed to a modern standard and increases the level of interoperability between the ECAD and MCAD domains.
 The two older exchange formats DXF (Drawing Interchange Format) and IDF (Intermediate Data Format), which can only represent parts of the required data, are enhanced by the IDX (Interdomain Design Exchange) XML schema.
 Data objects that had previously been missing have been added, and objects for collaborative exchange have also been created.
 The advantages that this offers to all those involved are obvious: This IDX standard provides vendors with a reliable basis for exchanging data, and users profit from wider ranging system couplings with a higher level of transfer quality.
 Support is also provided for iterative changes.

-Information and examples of how to describe items using the new simplified IDXv4.0 format are available in the “Implementation Guidelines”.
-These Guidelines and the Recommendation documents are available to purchase from the prostep ivip Media Library.
+Information and examples of how to describe items using the new simplified IDXv4.5 format are available in the “Implementation Guidelines”.
+These Guidelines and the Recommendation documents are available for free from the prostep ivip Media Library.

 |Accept / Reject Changes|